mithrandyr/SimplyXD/Docs/Get-XdGroupUser.md

 ```

 ### -GroupName
-Name of the group to return
+Name of the group to return users from

 ```yaml
 Type: String